Become a Fellow

 Fellows work at partner organizations who serve as the local hosts for the fellows, providing contextual accompaniment and a support system beyond the day-to-day job description.

 Fellows have specialized job descriptions based on the needs of their host community and placement site.

-Our team is always working to cultivate placements that meet the needs of our local partners, but here are some of the placements available for the 2022 cohort.
+Our team is always working to cultivate placements that meet the needs of our local partners, but here are some of the placements that may be available for the 2023 cohort.

 - Immigration rights project, Washington state

 - Case management for families experiencing homelessness, Utah